 Most people haven’t taken care of the practical aspects, which include planning for future care.

-During Dying Matters Week, we have lined up many activities at the Hospice you can get involved in and understand more about the emotional and practical issues related to end of life care.
+During Dying Matters Week, we lined up many activities at the Hospice where people got involved in and learned more about the emotional and practical issues related to end of life care.